We

 overlooking the sea.
 He turns and spies

-someone, or something, coming at him and
+someone, or something, coming at him, is pushed over the concrete railing, and

 then plunges into the sea ...
 Kovack